fkrishna/c-/README.md

 # c-
 A list of c programs
-* Credit Card Provider Detection
+* Credit Card Provider Detection (VISA, AMEX and MASTER CARD)